Gospel artistes are God’s mouthpiece on earth—Illuminator Gospel

 I am musically inclined.
 I started singing gospel songs in my church at a very tender age.
 Then, I was about ten years old.
 And my friends and colleagues kept urging me to make it my profession.
 It was after my polytechnic education that I hearkened to their advice and become a full time professional musician.
 On my arrival to Europe, I continued with my passion.

-Gospel Swagger is a means to bring the gospel to the young and restless generation, by speaking their language and adopting their style of music but laced with the gospel truth.
+Gospel Swagger is a means to bring the gospel to the young and restless generation, by speaking their language and adopting their class of music but laced with the gospel truth.

 Since 2001 till date, I had being a gospel music artist; singing in crusades, churches, conventions and seminars.
 But I released my first official album entitled “Gospel Swagger” on March 2010 with a hit single (Nara).